Jay Kay: Legal issues

-In April 2001, Kay was charged with assaulting a photographer and damaging his camera outside the Attica nightclub in London's West End.
+In April 2001, Kay was charged with assaulting a paparazzo and damaging his camera outside the Attica nightclub in London's West End.
 Kay pleaded not guilty, and the charges were dropped due to lack of evidence.

-In May 2002, Kay was questioned by police after an altercation at a premiere party for Star Wars: Episode II – Attack of the Clones, outside the St Martin's Lane Hotel, where it was alleged a photographer kicked his £70,000 Bentley after Kay had attempted to grab him as his car drove off.
-Kay harangued the photographer and his girlfriend, causing the man to give him a severe headbutt to the nose.
+In May 2002, Kay was questioned by police after an altercation at a premiere party for Star Wars: Episode II – Attack of the Clones, outside the St Martin's Lane Hotel, where it was alleged a paparazzo kicked his £70,000 Bentley after Kay had attempted to grab him as his car drove off.
+Kay harangued the paparazzo and his girlfriend; in response, the man gave him a severe headbutt to the nose.
 The pair were separated with blood streaming from Kay's shattered nose.
 The fight almost resumed inside the hotel, and Kay was photographed in a distressed state.
 He sported a black eye at his next gig.
 He was also reported to have got into a scuffle at an afterparty for the 2002 BRIT Awards.

-In September 2006, he was arrested outside a nightclub in West End, London for allegedly assaulting a photographer and damaging his camera.
+In September 2006, he was again arrested outside a nightclub in West End, London for allegedly assaulting a paparazzo and damaging his camera.
 He was alleged to have acted erratically and was taken to Saville Police Station.

 In March 2009, Kay's black Ferrari Enzo suffered nearly £10,000 worth of damage during an altercation with hotel chef Aaron Billington at the Brudenell Hotel in Aldeburgh.
 Billington, who was drunk and motivated by romantic interest in a woman with whom Kay was interacting, lost his job and was jailed for 20 weeks.